FalseMSP/SurroundSense/README.md

+SurroundSense is CPSE Project to assist Blind or Low Vision people in performing day-to-day tasks independently.

+Current Features include:
+- Object Detection
+- Distance Detection
+- TTS
+- Reading Signs

-The main file is stairDualCam.py
+The main file is readDualCam.py
 Just run that at startup with a speaker and two cameras plugged in.

 If you haven't set up the configuration file, run stereothingy.py

-Full instalation Guide:
+**Full instalation Guide:**
 Step 1:
 Acquire:
 2 Logitech c270s or high resolution USB cameras